 Crossing the 25th of April bridge to the south bank is a breathtaking ride and after climbing to the monument of Cristo Rei you will have the whole city of Lisbon at your feet.
 Next we will go to Belem, where the historical achievements of Portuguese discoveries is displayed in the splendor of the Jeronimos monastery the Monument of Discoveries and the Tower of Belem .
 This is where the famous pastry shop is located and where you will taste the famous Pastel de Belem.
 Finally, we’ll cover the bohemian and cosmopolitan quarters of Bairro Alto and Chiado.

-Whether you choose a single-day tour or an itinerary of several days, you will always be driven in the comfort of our Mercedes-Benz vehicles and escorted by our certified professional driver/guides for the best Lisbon tours.
+Whether you choose a single-day or a multi-day tour, you will always be driven in the comfort of our Mercedes-Benz vehicles and escorted by our certified professional driver/guides.

 | Total Cost in €: Euros